 To be human is to deceive ourselves.

 We can’t possibly engage with all the truths about our lives all the time, we must ignore most of them most of the time lest we drive ourselves mad – but – whenever we face a significant problem in our lives the luxury of self-deception evaporates and we must be prepared to tell ourselves the truths we need to hear, otherwise we will make no progress.

-One universal truth is that we choose what to focus on in life, yet to our peril most of us fail to realise this.
-We choose our priorities.
-We either choose on purpose or we choose by default, but one way or another we choose, and each choice has consequences.
+We choose what to focus on in life – we choose our priorities.
+We either choose on purpose or we choose unconsciously, but one way or another we choose.

-Same with parenting – if we choose to work all day long on our careers – fair enough – however we can’t then expect to form meaningful bonds with our young children if we hardly ever meet them, and we can’t then expect to have good relationships with these children after they grow up.
+Same with parenting – if we choose to work all day long on our careers – fair enough – however we can’t then expect to form deep meaningful bonds with our young children if we hardly ever meet them, and we can’t expect to have trouble free relationships with them when they become teens.